 Its strength is derived from inserting a sheet of Kevlar and a series of carbon rods in between moulded EPS foam, the whole thing is then covered with a polycarbonate shell.
 Once on your head, micro-adjustment of the helmet size is easily sorted using a ratchet adjustment system (also easy to use with gloves on) this can be tucked up into the helmet for compact storage when carrying the helmet in your pack.

 In use, what can you say?
-Most of the time you don’t know it’s there; it's incredibly comfortable due to its light weight and the ventilation works well; certainly much better than the first generation lightweight helmets like the original Petzl Meteor.
-In fact, a friend recently suggested you could quite happily wear it on the walk-in using it as an alternative to having to take a sun hat, it's that unobtrusive.
+Most of the time you don’t know it’s there; it's incredibly comfortable due to its lightweight and the ventilation works well; certainly much better than the first generation lightweight helmets like the original Petzl Meteor.
+A friend recently suggested you could quite happily wear it on the walk-in using it as an alternative to having to take a sun hat, it's that unobtrusive.